405 KAR 18:060. General hydrologic requirements.

 (a) Each permittee shall emphasize mining and reclamation practices that prevent or minimize water pollution.
 Changes in flow of drainage shall be used in preference to the use of water treatment facilities.

-(b) Acceptable practices to control and minimize water pollution include:
+(b) Acceptable practices to control and minimize water pollution shall include:

 1. Stabilizing disturbed areas through land shaping;